 This photo got me thinking – what happened to such an orchestra?
 Is it lost in time, simply a remnant of an image in an old book or could such an orchestra still exist that we are not aware of?

 In January 2017, I came across an old photograph online of an unusual Balinese gamelan orchestra photographed in North Bali for an exhibition in Holland.
-According to the attribution, the photo was taken in 1875 by Kurkdjian in Soerabaia (Surabaya).
-The orchestra is described as a “Gamelan Sekatian” and has the following instrumentation: Two large gongs, one small kempur gong, two saron (known commonly as ‘gangsa jongkok’ in Bali – here with five keys and with a key order of 51234), one row of large pot gongs (perhaps a terompong or large reong – here played by what seems to be five dwarfs – a dramatic pose, which is possibly also the first time that a ‘pose’ was introduced to gamelan playing, way before the advent of Gong Kebyar) with indiscernible number of pots, one row of smaller pot gongs (perhaps a smaller terompong or reong) with indiscernible number of pots, a pair of medium kendang (perhaps kerumpungan size) drums, four pairs of small to medium cymbals (affixed to bases and played by two players, and possibly two other instruments that are not visible (there are two players who are obstructed in view by other players or instruments).
+According to the attribution, the photo was taken in 1875 by Ohannes Kurkdjian at the ‘Night Market’ in Soerabaia (Surabaya).
+The orchestra is described as a “Gamelan Sekatian” in the caption (but on the photo says ‘Goeng Agoeng’) and has the following instrumentation: Two large gongs, one small kempur gong, two saron (known commonly as ‘gangsa jongkok’ in Bali – here with five keys and with a key order of 51234), one row of large pot gongs (perhaps a terompong or large reong – here played by what seems to be five dwarfs – a dramatic pose, which is possibly also the first time that a ‘pose’ was introduced to gamelan playing, way before the advent of Gong Kebyar) with indiscernible number of pots, one row of smaller pot gongs (perhaps a smaller terompong or reong) with indiscernible number of pots, a pair of medium kendang (perhaps kerumpungan size) drums, four pairs of small to medium cymbals (affixed to bases and played by two players, and possibly two other instruments that are not visible (there are two players who are obstructed in view by other players or instruments).